Stretch Banding vs Shrink Wrapping in Pharma Packaging

 ⚡ Energy Consumption & Sustainability

-Stretch Banding: ✅ Energy-efficient—no heat tunnels, lower carbon footprint.
+Stretch Banding: ✅ Energy-efficient since no heat tunnels are used.
+This results in a lower carbon footprint.

-Shrink Wrapping: ❌ High energy use from heat-sealing and tunnels.
+Shrink Wrapping: ❌ Uses high energy due to heat-sealing and tunnels.

 Did you know?
 Stretch banding can reduce energy use by up to 70%.